sonic-net/sonic-mgmt/docs/testplan/Chassis-BGP-test-plan.md

 as a regular route.
 * Repeat with IPv4, IPv6, dual-stack.

-## Test Case #3: Test eBGP ECMP groups are propagated.
+## Test Case #3: Test equal cost BGP paths for a route are propagated and installed.

 ### Test Objective
-Verify that eBGP ECMP group is propagated to all linecards.
+Verify equal cost BGP paths are propagated to all linecards and all the linecards form the ECMP group with the same set of nexthops:

 ### Test Steps
 * Select one linecard for injecting routes.
-* Inject same route into the selected linecard from two different adjacent VMs so that a eBGP ECMP group is formed.
+* Inject same route into the selected linecard from two different adjacent VMs so that a eBGP ECMP group is formed with equal-cost BGP paths.
 * Verify the route is learned on the selected linecard using eBGP.
-* Verify the route with both the nexthops is learned on the other linecards using iBGP over inband interfaces.
+* Verify the route with both the nexthops adveritsing the equal cost BGP paths is learned on the other linecards using iBGP over inband interfaces.
+* Verify the route is selected in the RIB with nexthops adveritsing the equal cost BGP paths.
 * Withdraw the route from the adjacent VM of the selected linecard.
 * Verify the route is withdrawn from all the linecards in the chassis.
 * Repeat with IPv4, IPv6, dual-stack.

+## Test Case #4: Test non equal cost BGP paths for a route are propagated and installed.

+### Test Objective
+Verify non equal cost BGP paths are propagated to all linecards and all the linecards converge on the best BGP path and install the same nexthop that provides the best BGP path.

+### Test Steps
+* Select one linecard for injecting routes.
+* Inject same route into the selected linecard from two different adjacent VMs with different AS path lengths.
+* Verify the route is learned on the selected linecard using eBGP and the nexthop providing the best AS path length is installed in the RIB..
+* Verify the Adj-RIB-In of the other linecards contain both the paths learned via iBGP.
+* Verify the other linecards converge on the best path and install only the nexthop providing the best BGP path.
+* Withdraw the route with the best path from the adjacent VM of the selected linecard.
+* Verify the route is withdrawn from all the linecards in the chassis and the nexthop providing the alternate path is installed.
+* Repeat with IPv4, IPv6, dual-stack.

-## Test Case #4: eBGP convergence on Link flap.
+## Test Case #5: eBGP convergence on Link flap.

 ### Test Objective
 Verify eBGP session is reestablished and routes relearnt on a link flap.